jcweiss2/risk_primer/Framing/Hello.md

 But you tread on because the recommendations are unhelpful.
 In your exploration, you find that survival models optimize by maximizing log likelihoods, and that [the log likelihood weighs risk proportionally to risk accumulated over time](https://arxiv.org/abs/1911.05109).
 So, if two people, one with 10 times the risk (1 in 100 versus 1 in 1000), were each observed for heart attack for one year, the model would optimize 10 *times* more to the high risk person.

 You raise this with Doe II, who says this is always how it has been done.
 To assuage you, he offers to run a classification algorithm instead, in case it is simply a problem with the pesky survival formulation.
 Furthermore, he assures you that his data is perfectly collected for one year (no censorship).

 You reflect on Doe II's offer.
-You
+You learn that empirical risk minimizers of binary classification problems ({heart attack, no heart attack})
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTMzOTU3MzE0OCwtMTg0MjgyMjQ5NiwtMj
+eyJoaXN0b3J5IjpbLTgyNjUzMzgwOSwtMTg0MjgyMjQ5NiwtMj
 AwNDExMjE0OCwtOTQwMzYzODkyLC0xMjA0NjYyNjMxLC0xMjAw
 NjQyNDIsNDAxOTYyOTkxLDgzOTMwMzM3N119
 -->